 Here are some advantages of VG bitumen to Pen grades:

 - This grading system is designed to increase the accuracy of bitumen in hot temperatures.
-A specific grade of pen bitumen may show various results at a specific temperature, but VG bitumen behaves always the same.
+A specific grade of pen bitumen may show various results at a particular temperature, but VG bitumen always behaves the same.

-- When there is a need to predict bitumen behavior in the hottest time of the year as well as its properties in normal weather conditions, VG bitumen is a better choice.
-Since viscosity testing is based on experimenting with bitumen’s properties at three different temperatures (25° C, 60° C, and 135° C), all grades of VG bitumen come with an easier application.
+- When there is a need to predict bitumen behaviour in the hottest time of the year, as well as its properties in normal weather conditions, VG bitumen is a better choice.
+Since viscosity testing is based on experimenting with bitumen’s properties at three different temperatures (25° C, 60° C, and 135° C), all grades of VG bitumen come with a more straightforward application.

 4. Emulsion bitumen

-Bitumen emulsion gets its name from how it is produced.
+Bitumen emulsion derives its name from the method of its production.
 This type of bitumen is a chemical combination of bitumen and water.

-It came to the industry to avoid the environmental damage of cutback bitumen.
-Since water is a reliable alternative to organic solvents to dilute bitumen sufficiently for special applications.
+The industry sought to avoid the environmental damage associated with cutback bitumen.
+Water is a reliable alternative to organic solvents for diluting bitumen sufficiently for special applications.

-Emulsion bitumen is beneficial to waterproofing, spraying, and tack coats between layers of asphalt pavement.
+Emulsion bitumen is beneficial for waterproofing, spraying, and tack coats between layers of asphalt pavement.

 Transporting, handling, and storing bitumen emulsion are all easy, economical, and safe.